Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 #### Frameworks, libraries & other
 - [Django](https://www.djangoproject.com/)
-    - The GitPod is used as Python framework for the project.
+    - Django and Python framework were used for the project.
 - [Gitpod](https://www.gitpod.io/)
     - The GitPod is used to develop the project.
 - [Pip3](https://pip.pypa.io/en/stable/)